fermyon/workshops/magic-8-ball/README.md

 - Includes using Serverless AI, and deploying to Kubernetes.

 **Last Updated**
-This workshop was last updated for DevOpsDays Amsterdam on June 19th 2024
+This workshop was last updated for DevOpsDays Vilnius on Sep 10th 2024

 ## Workshop Modules